interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/notifications_to_operator/conflict_notification_from_nonconforming_flight_same_uss.md

 # Notifications to operator: conflict notification from nonconforming flight same USS test scenario

 ## Description
-This test aims at testing the strategic coordination requirements that relate to the notification scenarios where a new or modified operational intent creates a conflict with an existing operational intent within the same USS and the operator of that operational intent is notified.
-It conforms to the following regulations:
+This test aims at testing the strategic conflict detection requirements that relate to the scenario where a conflict is created between an existing planned flight and a nonconforming flight from within the same USS and the existing flight is notified of the conflict:
 - **[astm.f3548.v21.OPIN0025](../../../../requirements/astm/f3548/v21.md)**
 - **[astm.f3548.v21.SCD0035](../../../../../requirements/astm/f3548/v21.md)**
 - **[astm.f3548.v21.SCD0040](../../../../../requirements/astm/f3548/v21.md)**